caminio/caminiojs/_posts/2014-01-02-installation.md

     $ cd my-project
     $ npm install

 And you are ready to go.
+That's already the point where you can start the server

+    $ npm start

+This fires up the `grunt server` in development mode.
+Open your favorite browser and go to `http://localhost:4000`.